SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Properties.md

 > are called when a property is set in a subclass initializer,
 > after the superclass initializer has been called.
 > They aren't called while a class is setting its own properties,
-> before the superclass initializer has been called.For more information about initializer delegation,
+> before the superclass initializer has been called.
+>
+> For more information about initializer delegation,
 > see <doc:Initialization#Initializer-Delegation-for-Value-Types>
 > and <doc:Initialization#Initializer-Delegation-for-Class-Types>.